-The other major library on campus is the Herbert T Coutts (Education) Library which occupies the three-storey east wing of the Education Building.
-This is the primary resource library for the Faculty of Education.
+The other major library on campus is the Herbert T Coutts (Education and Physical Education) Library which occupies the three-storey east wing of the Education Building.
+This is the primary resource library for the Faculties of Education and Physical Education and Recreation.
 The Education Collection (located on the main and second floors) contains material on the theory and practice of teaching.
 The Curriculum Collection (located in the basement) contains learning resources and classroom materials for use with students from kindergarten to the Grade 12 level.

-The Bibliothèque Faculté Saint-Jean is located at 8406 - 91 Street.
-It contains over 100,000 volumes (monographs, periodicals, and government documents) mainly in the humanities, social sciences, and education.
+The Bibliothèque Saint-Jean is located at 8406 - 91 Street.
+It contains over 150,000 volumes (monographs, periodicals, and government documents) in the humanities, social sciences, education, and pure sciences.
 The collection emphasizes French Canadian history and literature.
 Materials are in both official languages with an emphasis on French.